Aesica/RMMV/README.md

 - Can add zone-based effects to battles, so that being deep in a volcano burns everybody every turn, etc
 - Able to alter the color and opacity of the battle log window
 - Certain skills can be set to not display action text (or their name if using YEP_BattleEngineCore) via note tag

+**4/7/2020 - 2.2**
+- Added a tag-based state incrementation function.
+See documentation for details
+- Fixed a bug with weaponTagStat not working
+- Added battler.unarmedAtk, etc which is really just (for example) a.atk - a.weaponAtk, but still handy I guess
+- Added battler.unarmedTagStat(tag), same as the above but for tag stats
+- Added documentation about Game_Unit.prototype.numAnyStateAffected and Game_Unit.prototype.numAllStateAffected
+- Zone Effects will now properly check state rates (not just state resist) when attempting to apply states
+- Added death/collapse check to zone effects.
+Oops.
+- Battlers now have minDamage and maxDamage properties which return the min and max damage the game will allow them to deal--before skill overrides
+- Changed note tag syntax for zone effects to something a bit friendlier (see documentation)

 **1/8/2020 - 2.1**
 - **If using AES_RaceCore, it needs to be updated to v1.6 in order to continue functioning with this plugin**